dev-bmqs/repo_globsant_test/README.md

 Use the URL localhost:5000/query for SQL queries.
 Here, simply send a query in the format found in the file within this repository via JSON.

+There's a Folder with all the Query's that answer the Last Part of the challenge.